Storware/vprotect-manual/administration/storage-providers/instances/README.md

 ![](../../../.gitbook/assets/storage-providers-instances-details-page-summary.jpg)

-On the top, you can see summarized pieces of information, like:
+At the top, you can see summarized pieces of information, such as:

 * ID of Storage instance into vProtect
-* to which Provider instance belongs
+* to which Provider the instance belongs
-* to which Pool instance belongs
+* to which Pool the instance belongs
 * which node is responsible for backup
 * short information about the last backup actions
 * whether the storage instance has policies assigned to it

-You can also use several function buttons, like:
+You can also use several function buttons, such as:

 * refresh
 * back to list